ChrisDeFreitas/guitarjoe/README.md

 The name is based on the slang "Joe Workie," a synonym for construction worker.
 At the tender age of 12 it felt like one of those adults terms I had to learn--it wasn't.
 In this context, GuitarJoe does the heavy lifting of translating music theory to the guitar fretboard.

 ## Music Theory
 I am not a musician (I often say I'll be ready to play in a band around the age of 90).
 So the data is taken from Wikipedia and verified against other online sources.
-The Blues Heptatonic scale has different representations by online sources, so it is debatable.
+The Blues Heptatonic scale has different representations online, so it is debatable.
 Please forward any discrepancies to me.

 ## Technical Notes
 - The entire application is contained within the single web page; it does not require a remote server.
 The only external link is to the <a href='https://fonts.google.com/?query=Robert+Leuschke/' target='_new'>Fuggles Google Font</a> used in the header.
 So one could use the ./docs folder on any webserver.